 A major outdoor recreation hub right next to the Golden Gate Bridge, you’ll almost certainly want to see the Presidio of San Francisco on your travels.
 With forested areas, miles of trails, a golf course and scenic overlooks, it’s a nature lover’s dream come true.

 Other highlights at this gorgeous national park include grassy Crissy Field with Golden Gate Bridge views, Civil War-era Fort Point and sandy Baker Beach, perfect for relaxing under the San Francisco sunshine.
 You’ll also be impressed to find many historic buildings in the vicinity, housing amazing sights such as the Walt Disney Family Museum and businesses like Lucasfilm, with its incredible Yoda Fountain.
 As such, you can look forward to a rewarding and eye-opening experience exploring the entirety of the very large, very interesting world of the Presidio.

 Lyon Street Steps

 Because you’re up relatively high, the views really are quite spectacular.
-You’ll be treated to some fabulous sights, including the awe-inspiring Palace of Fine Arts Dome (more on this later), the bluer-than-blue San Francisco Bay, and – depending on the conditions – a fog-shrouded sky stretching all the way across the horizon.
+Of course, there’s no guaranteeing the weather, but the likelihood is you’ll be treated to some fabulous sights, including the awe-inspiring Palace of Fine Arts Dome (more on this later), the bluer-than-blue San Francisco Bay, and – depending on the conditions – a fog-shrouded sky stretching all the way across the horizon.
 Although a trip to the Lyon Street Steps will take you a little further from the Golden Gate Bridge than you were probably expecting, we promise they’re worth the journey.

 Andy Goldsworthy’s Wood Line